-The background documents to the review of default funds showed analysis in relation to objectives and rationale for the default investment fund design.
-In our opinion, the default strategy has been designed in the interests of the GSP policyholders.
-A review of the fund range and lifestyling element has recently taken place and changes implemented.
-These changes will, in our opinion, improve the default investment strategy as well as the options for customers targeting different needs at retirement.
+In our opinion, the default strategy has been designed in the interests of the GSPs policyholders.
+A review of the fund range and lifestyling element was carried out and changes were implemented to introduce two alternative lifestyle options.
+These changes were welcomed by the GAA as they provide options for customers targeting different needs at retirement.